wme7/iam-thesis/README.txt

 Requirements
 - Debian Linux / Ubuntu Linux
-- LiveTex 2014 (Full installation)
+- LiveTex 2015 (Full installation)
 - TexMaker (4.4.1)

-Template to be compiled in a English OS environment The compilation requires XeLaTeX and Simsun (non-Free) Chinese Font.
+Template to be compiled in an English OS environment The compilation requires XeLaTeX and Simsun (non-Free) Chinese Font.

 Originally based on the template: